The Ordinary’s most effective products according to science

 To summarize retinol:

 Everyone has to own a good retinol product, and the one mentioned above from the ordinary is perfect: clean, cheap, stable, and highly effective.
 You most likely won’t get irritated skin unless you have extremely dry or sensitive skin, or severe acne – if you have serious acne, give Murads popular retinol a try instead, it’s oil-free.
 Remember sunscreen.
 Put on a good moisturizer on top of the retinol, we like THIS clean and simple ONE from The Ordinary (we’ll mention it further down the page).

-- The Ordinary Niacinamide 10% + Zinc 1% is a popular water-based serum (vitamin B3) that regulates and balances sebum activity, therefore minimizes pores and reduces the appearance of blemishes and congestion.
-There are also studies proving that it’s an effective ingredient for brightening skin tone, reduce redness and pigmentation, and improve fine lines, amongst other benefits.
+- The Ordinary Niacinamide 10% + Zinc 1% is a popular water-based serum (vitamin B3) that regulates and balances sebum activity, therefore minimizing pores and reducing the appearance of blemishes and congestion.
+There are also studies proving that it’s an effective ingredient for brightening skin tone, reducing redness and pigmentation, and improving fine lines, amongst other benefits.

 - Niacinamide is, as you might know, a very popular (and proven!) ingredient.
 The consistency feels like silk on the skin.
 The Ordinary’s niacinamide is great because it has such a high concentration of niacinamide at a low cost.
 Additionally, it’s clean, vegan, and cruelty-free just like all the other The Ordinary products.
 Another slightly stronger option is this niacinamide serum from Naturium, it contains as much as 12% niacinamide and 2% zin.